jameszu/NZPC-others/README.md

 # NZPC & Other programming competitions

->"Know how to solve every problem that has been solved"
+>“Know how to solve every problem that has been solved.”

 This repository includes the following programming competitions: